DankoKr/study-fitness/README.md

 ## Installation
 There is no installation needed.
-The only recomendation is to use Visial Studio 2022+ to run the application.
+The only requirement is to use Visial Studio 2022+ to run the application.

 ## Useful Links
 - For Windows forms: https://learn.microsoft.com/en-us/dotnet/desktop/winforms/get-started/create-app-visual-studio?view=netdesktop-8.0